-Magnetic fields are fundamental ingredients of the turbulent cascade that steers and shapes the diffuse interstellar gas from kiloparsec to sub-parsec scales, where star formation occurs (see e.g. review by Hennebelle & Inutsuka 2019).
-However, the interaction of magnetic fields with interstellar matter is very hard to characterize observationally.
-One reason for this difficulty is that this interaction is not only multi-scale, but also multiphase.
+Magnetic fields are fundamental ingredients of the turbulent cascade that steers and shapes the diffuse interstellar gas from kiloparsec to sub-parsec scales where star formation occurs (see e.g., the review by Hennebelle & Inutsuka 2019).
+However, the interaction of magnetic fields with interstellar matter is very difficult to characterize observationally.
+One reason for this difficulty is that this interaction is not only multiscale, but multiphase as well.
 Depending on the thermodynamics of interstellar gas a number of distinct phases can be identified based on observations (Heiles & Haverkorn 2012; Ferrière 2020).
-Fully ionized gas is at temperatures above 10^6 K (Hot Ionized Medium, HIM) or at $\sim 10^4$ K (Warm Ionized Medium, WIM), based on X-ray, UV, and optical spectroscopy (e.g., Snowden et al. 1997; Jenkins 2013; Krishnarao et al. 2017).
-UV spectroscopy of the local ISM has also suggested the presence of gas at lower temperatures (~ 5000 K) with ionization fraction of about 0.5 (Warm Partially Ionized Medium, WPIM, Fitzpatrick & Spitzer 1997; Redfield & Linsky 2004).
-The mostly neutral phases in the diffuse ISM (with ionization fractions below 10^{-2}) are well-known through line emission of atomic hydrogen (HI) at 21 cm.
-The HI gas is a mixture of bistable gas composed of warm neutral medium (WNM), at temperatures of ~8000 K, and a cold neutral medium (CNM), with corresponding temperature of ~50 K (Field 1965; Wolfire et al. 2003).
-Being subject to thermal instability, HI gas also contains an unstable, lukewarm, neutral medium (LNM), which can be considered an intermediate phase between the two stable phases (see Table 3 for a summary of the phases; see also Saury et al. 2014; Marchal et al. 2019).
+Fully ionized gas is at temperatures above $10^6$ K (hot ionized medium, HIM) or at $\sim 10^4$ K (warm ionized medium, WIM), based on X-ray, UV, and optical spectroscopy (e.g., Snowden et al. 1997; Jenkins 2013; Krishnarao et al. 2017).
+In addition, UV spectroscopy of the local ISM has also suggested the presence of gas at lower temperatures (~5000 K) with ionization fraction of about 0.5 (warm partially ionized medium,

+WPIM, Fitzpatrick & Spitzer 1997; Redfield & Linsky 2004).
+The mostly neutral phases in the diffuse ISM (with ionization fractions below $10^{-2}$ ) are well-known through line emission of atomic hydrogen (HI) at 21 cm.
+The HI gas is a mixture of bi-stable gas composed of warm neutral medium (WNM), at temperatures of ~8000 K, and a cold neutral medium (CNM), with corresponding temperature of ~50 K (Field 1965; Wolfire et al. 2003).
+As it is subject to thermal instability, HI gas also contains an unstable, lukewarm, neutral medium (LNM), which can be considered an intermediate phase between the two stable phases (e.g., Saury et al. 2014; Marchal et al. 2019).

 Synchrotron emission and polarization are the main observational probes of interstellar magnetic fields (Haslam et al. 1982; Reich & Reich 1986; Davies et al. 1996; Guzmán et al. 2011; Mozdzen et al. 2017, 2019; Beck et al. 2019).
-Therefore, if we want to understand magneto-hydrodynamical (MHD) turbulence in the ISM, we need to correctly interpret synchrotron data.
-Polarimetric observations of the LOw Frequency ARray (LOFAR, van Haarlem et al. 2013) below 200 MHz recently started questioning our understanding of how synchrotron emission propagates throughout the diffuse and magnetized ISM.
+Therefore, if we want to understand magneto-hydrodynamical (MHD) turbulence in the ISM, we need to correctly interpret the synchrotron data.
+Polarimetric observations of the LOw Frequency ARray (LOFAR, van Haarlem et al. 2013) below 200 MHz recently which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This article is published in open access under the Subscribe-to-Open model.
+Subscribe to A&A to support open access publication.

+Open Access article, published by EDP Sciences, under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), started set into question our understanding of how synchrotron emission propagates throughout the diffuse and magnetized ISM.
 In particular, diffuse synchrotron emission is not expected to be specifically related to any gas phase listed above.
 It is the result of the interaction of cosmic ray electrons (CRe) and magnetic fields that are ubiquitous in the diffuse ISM (Padovani & Galli 2018).
 However, in a number of studies, LOFAR observations revealed a striking morphological correlation between the structure of the observed synchrotron polarization and structures of neutral ISM, both traced by HI emission (Kalberla & Kerp 2016; Jelić et al. 2018; Bracco et al. 2020; Turić et al. 2021) and interstellar dust (Zaroubi et al. 2015; Van Eck et al. 2017; Turić et al. 2021).